Summary: Using a liquid fertilizer concentrate has many advantages in transplanting, starting, booster and foliage sprays.

 Gardeners are cautioned that not all fertilizers which are quickly soluble in water are necessarily safe to spray on leaves.

-All those recommended as foliage sprays, however, can safely he used around the roots.
+All those recommended as foliar feeding, however, can safely he used around the roots.

 The manufacturer will state clearly on the label whether their product can be used in foliage sprays.